Lydia Sweatt is a writer, bookworm, and bass guitar enthusiast. When she goes outside, a bicycle goes with her.

 “Tags can be useful if the content of your video is commonly misspelled.
 Otherwise, tags play a minimal role in your video's discovery,” YouTube states on its support page.

-This is a myth, but only if you’re applying it to every YouTube channel.
+This is a myth, especially when it's applied to every YouTube channel.
 The truth is that most channels can grow with basic smartphone footage.
 When you’re speaking to an audience that loves technology, that’s when everything changes.

 It’s only natural that a cinematographer has crystal-clear footage from a high-end camera.
 It makes sense that a photographer shoots better photos with advanced technology.